 In the email ecosystem, IP addresses have reputations.
 Addresses previously used by spammers are distrusted.
 Anyone with an email address and a credit card can create a virtual machine in moments.
 Spammers have no problem setting up a cheap VM and spewing garbage into everyone’s inbox.
 While this violates every hosting company’s Terms of Service, spammers don’t care.

 One of the tools mail administrators use to block spam is blocking network addresses of known spammers.
 Hosting provider IP addresses have almost certainly been used before.
 If a spammer previously used your address, it’s probably on one or more block lists of known bad addresses (Chapter XXX).
+Almost everyone uses at least one block list.
 Your email is undeliverable before you start.

 With proper automation, a spammer can send millions of emails before the provider’s Network Operations Center can shut them down.
 A hosting provider will receive dozens or hundreds of complaints within minutes of this flood.
 While most providers shut down spammers quickly, those complaints cause extra work.
 Many providers will send lists of the IP addresses that they provide to customers to block list maintainers, so that those systems will proactively block email from those addresses.